dpobel/damien.pobel.fr/src/post/how-to-split-components-across-domains-with-ez-publish.md

 In eZ Publish, it is very easy to implement this advice for JavaScript files and CSS stylesheets provided [the ezjscore operators](http://share.ez.no/learn/ez-publish/ezjscore-ez-publish-javascript-and-ajax-framework/) (<code>ezcss*</code>
  and <code>ezscript*</code>
 ) are used to include those files.
 In fact, the ezjscore extension allows [to specify a custom hosts](http://doc.ez.no/Extensions/eZ-JS-Core/Settings#eztoc113939_2_8) depending the extension of the included files.
-For instance, it's possible to write the following settings in an override of ezjscore.ini file :
+For instance, it's possible to write the following settings in an override of ezjscore.ini file:

 ``` ini
 [Packer]